|Founded||Founded in 1969 by Moose Man in or near Roseland|

 Many Supreme Gangsters were on board with this alliance with the Disciples but there were some from 104th and Corliss in Roseland that were spiteful of this alliance and downright wouldn’t honor it.
 This group split from the rest of the Gangsters and went to Jeff Fort to accept the Gangster Stone concepts.
 15 year old Daryl “Moose Man” Abney was the leader of this breakaway and Jeff Fort was very pleased with Moose Man for coming to him and gave special honor to the new Gangster Stones.
 This would be a complete merger of Gangster and Stone concepts as one and the Gangster Stones leadership received an honorary position in the BPS council.
 Back in the late 60s the Supreme Gangsters and the Stones were about making money on the streets and were some of the more money making organizations in the city at that time so a combination of their concepts fostered a money making entity.

 The Gangster Stones became official at 104th and Corliss right outside Corliss High School (821 East 103rd St.) in 1969.
 Some time later, somehow Moose man connected to the west side and put Gangster Stones in the Henry Horner projects as they quickly conquered the older buildings in these projects.
+The headquarters on the west side was at 1625 West Washington Boulevard (Ashland and Washington) in the Near West Side neighborhood.
 The Gangster Stones set up in Henry Horner and put Jeff Fort’s BPSN on the map on the west side of Chicago for the first time.
 Before GSN Black P Stones had difficulties setting up on the west side as they would often face expensive code violations from the city when they tried to open legit businesses.
 Moose man brought Gangster Stones in smoothly and guided many Henry Horner youths in an organized direction.
 The Gangster Stones became the dominant organization in these buildings conquering the vast majority of the older buildings in the complex.
 The Gangster Stones also operated the most sophisticated drug market (Reference: The Hidden War: Crime and the tragedy or Public Housing in Chicago).
 The headquarters for the Gangster Stones was at the 150 North Hermitage Avenue building (Lake and Hermitage intersection) known as “The Fortress.”
 (Source: People v.
 Brown, 870 N.E.2d 1033 Ill.
 App.
 Ct.
 2007).

 The Gangster Stones had a rivalry with Black Gangster Disciples and at times they were at war with Vice Lord factions in Henry Horner.
 At other times the Gangster Stones were allies with Vice Lords and this brought about an alliance in the 1980s and possibly 1990s called “Gangster Stone Vice Lords.”